Franco-Dutch War: Negotiating the peace: 1676–1678

 On both sides, the last years of the war saw minimal return for their investment of men and money.
 French strategy in Flanders was largely based on Vauban's proposed line of fortresses known as the Ceinture de fer or iron belt (see Map).
-This aligned with Louis' preference for siege warfare, which was further reinforced by the death of Turenne and Condé's retirement; their passing removed two of the most talented and aggressive French generals of the 17th century and the only ones with sufficient stature to challenge him.
+This aligned with Louis' preference for siege warfare, which was further reinforced by the death of Turenne, and Condé's retirement, removing two of the most talented and aggressive French generals of the 17th century, and the only ones with sufficient stature to challenge him.
 The French were preparing a major offensive at the end of 1676.
 Intended to capture Valenciennes, Cambrai and Saint-Omer in the Spanish Netherlands, after which the Ceinture de fer was to be largely complete.
-Louis believed this would deprive the Dutch regents of the courage to continue the war any longer.
+Louis believed this would deprive the Dutch regenten of the courage to continue the war any longer.
 In this, however, he was mistaken.
 The impending French offensive actually led to an intensification of Dutch-Spanish cooperation.
 Still, the French offensive of 1677 was a success.
 The Spaniards found it difficult to raise enough troops due to financial constraints and the Allies were defeated in the Battle of Cassel.
-This ment that they could not prevent the cities from falling into French hands.
+This meant that they could not prevent the cities from falling into French hands.
 The French then took a defensive posture, afraid that more success would force England to intervene on the side of the Allies.

 In Germany, Imperial forces captured Philippsburg in September 1676 but the French stabilised their front.
 Créquy's maneuvering countered Imperial offensives by Charles V of Lorraine whereas the French commander succeeded in capturing Freiburg in November 1677.
 Defeating the Imperials at Rheinfelden and Ortenbach in July 1678 ended their hopes of retaking the city.
 The French followed up by capturing Kehl and the bridge over the Rhine near Strasbourg, thus ensuring control of Alsace.
 The Spanish theatre remained largely static; French victory at Espolla in July 1677 left the strategic position unchanged but their losses worsened the crisis faced by the Spanish administration.